-For this clusters demonstration we are going to use the SQL Data Source that we created in Connect to SQL Server article and Scatter Chart.
+For this Power BI clusters demonstration, we will use the Data Source we created in the Connect to SQL Server article and Scatter Chart.
 The image shows the scatter plot that we use for the Clusters demonstration.

 Create Power BI Clusters

-Please click on the … (3 dots) on top right corner of the chart to see the Clusters option.
-As you can see from the below screenshot, we selected the Automatically find Clusters option from the menu.
+Please click on the … (3 dots) on the top right corner of the chart to see the option.
+As you can see from the Power BI screenshot below, we selected the Automatically Find Clusters option from the menu.

-- Name: Use this text box to rename the default generated clustered name
+- Name: Use this text box to rename the default generated name

 - Field: Field or Column that you used for Clustering

-- Description: Write a meaningful description that describes this cluster
+- Description: Write a meaningful description that describes this.

 Edit Power BI Clusters

-You can edit the cluster in two ways.
-Under the Visualization tab, click the down arrow beside the Cluster, and select the Edit Cluster option from the menu.
+You can edit it in two ways.
+Under the Visualization tab, click the down arrow beside this, and select the Edit Cluster option from the menu.

-Or, please select the Cluster that you want to edit, and right-click on it will open the context menu.
-Please select the Edit clusters option from it
+Or, please select the Cluster that you want to edit and right-click on it to open the context menu.
+Please select the Edit Clusters option from it.

-Clicking the Edit clusters option will open the following window.
-Use this window to change as per your requirement
+Clicking the Edit option opens the following window.
+Use this window to change as per your requirement.

-Let me change the default three to six
+Let me change the default from three to six.

-Now you can see, it has generated six different clusters
+Now you can see that it has generated six different clusters

 Delete Power BI Clusters

-This is same as first example but this time we are changing the Number of Clusters value from Auto to 5.
+It is the same as the first example, but we are changing the Number of Clusters value from Auto to 5 this time.

-Let me use this cluster on another (different) report.
-For this, we created a Bar Chart using Postal Code Cluster (newly created) and Sales Amount
+Let me use this on another (different) report.
+For this, we created a Bar Chart using Postal Code Cluster (newly created) and Sales Amount.